Leonid Khachiyan: Early life and education

 Khachiyan was born on May 3, 1952, in Leningrad to Armenian parents Genrikh Borisovich Khachiyan, a mathematician and professor of theoretical mechanics, and Zhanna Saakovna Khachiyan, a civil engineer.
 His grandparents were Karabakh Armenians.
 He had two brothers: Boris and Yevgeniy (Eugene).
 His family moved to Moscow in 1961, when he was nine.
 He received a master's degree from the Moscow Institute of Physics and Technology.
 In 1978 he earned his Ph.D. in computational mathematics/theoretical mathematics from the Computer Center of the Soviet Academy of Sciences and in 1984 a D.Sc. in computer science from the same institution.

 Career

 Khachiyan began his career at the Soviet Academy of Sciences, working as a researcher at the academy's Computer Center in Moscow.
 He also worked as an adjunct professor at the Moscow Institute of Physics and Technology.
 In 1979 he stated: "I am a theoretical mathematician and I'm just working on a class of very difficult mathematical problems."
 Khachiyan immigrated to the United States in 1989.
 He first taught at Cornell University as a visiting professor.
 In 1990 he joined Rutgers University as a visiting professor.
 He became professor of computer science at Rutgers in 1992.
-By 2005, he held the position of Professor II at Rutgers.
+By 2005, he held the position of Professor II at Rutgers, reserved for those faculty who have achieved scholarly eminence in their discipline.